sundeepbassi/quizzy-movies/README.md

   on the 14th of September there was an error in the console log when clicking the start button.
 The error was rectified by ensuring that the buttonStart and the welcome had a . infront of them in their querySelector brackets.

+  I spoke to my mentor on the 14th of September and explained how I had tried to create a new project as I could understand how dry repetitive code in many files was not productive.
+I explained that I had put a lot of effort into redisgning my project.
+During my mid term review with my mentor I explained that I was still not happy with my project and that I would would need to go back to the drawing board and simplify what i could do for the project however I had learnt a lot through the process.

   8.4 supported screens and browsers